Your lights might be flashing with LED dimmer light flicker for any number of reasons, the most likely of which we’ll

-Another common reason for flashing is using a non-compatible or non-reputable source to dimmer switch led lights.
+Another common reason for flashing is using a non-compatible or non-reputable source.

-A suitable dimmer switch for LED bulbs are those that have ‘RC’ on them.
+A suitable dimmer switch for LED bulbs are those that have ‘RC’ labelled on them.

-LED lights flicker on dimmer switches that are not sensitive enough to sense the loading.
-There are now dimmer switches on the market that are designed specifically for LEDs.
+LED lights flicker on dimmer switches that are not sensitive enough to handle a low power loading on the lighting circuit, so buy a dimmer switch designed specifically for LEDs.

-The best led dimmer switch no flicker is one with a special microprocessor that helps to smooth out the current, which in turn prevents dimmer bulbs flickering and flashing.
+The best led dimmer switch’s use a microprocessor that helps to smooth out the current, which in turn prevents dimmer bulbs flickering and flashing.

-LED bulbs flicker on dimmer switches that are left in a programming mode.
+LED bulbs flicker on modern dimmer switches that are left in a programming mode.

 Some dimmer models can accidentally be triggered by pressing a button or rotary knob in quick repetition, either because you have leaned on it or children love to play with switches!

-Check to see if the switch is in the right mode by following your instructions.
+Check to see if the switch is in the right mode by following the manufacturer’s instructions.

 The answer to why do led lights flicker, can be found in the type of LED you have.
-Your dimmable LED is flashing because you may be trying to dim the wrong type of LED light with your choice of dimmer switch.
+Your dimmable LED is flashing because you may be trying to dim the wrong type of LED light source with your choice of dimmer switch.

 We look at how to dim LED strip lights for smooth LED dimming.

 What causes LED lights to flicker is there are too many LED bulbs or products on the circuit.

-Most dimmer switches have a range, and if you try to use more LEDs than what is within that range, the switch will overload and cause flickering and flashing.
+Dimmer switches have a load range and if you try to use more LEDs than it’s designed parameters the switch will overload and cause flickering and flashing.

 The minimum and maximum power of the dimmer switch is always stated on the packaging or at the back of the fixture itself.